 Having a baby can be so overwhelming.
 You must have so many questions if this is your first time through.

-We want to help you through the process of shopping for your baby and helping you determine what stuff you need and when to start buying baby stuff.
+I want to help you through the process of shopping for your baby and helping you determine what stuff you need and when to start buying baby stuff during pregnancy.

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)

 When Should You Start Buying Stuff For Baby

 It’s so exciting to find out you are pregnant and you might have the itch to start running off to the store, making your Amazon registry, and telling all your friends and family that they should start saving up to help you buy all the things you need for your little one.